AxionCompany/functions/README.md

 }
 ```

-Both methods will pull Oxian Functions' code from GitHub and execute it on your local machine, starting the server.
+Both methods will pull Oxian.js' code from GitHub and execute it on your local machine, starting the server.

 ---

 ## Backend Usage

-Backend modules in Oxian Functions are JavaScript files that export a default function.
+Backend modules in Oxian.js are JavaScript files that export a default function.
 These functions are automatically mapped to API endpoints based on their file structure.

 ### Example: Basic API Endpoint